The Bearded Collie Club's Rescue and Welfare Scheme

 The Rescue and Welfare scheme is our commitment to help Bearded Collies, and their owners, in a variety of ways and in a range of situations.

 Our National Administrator and Regional Coordinators cover the whole of the UK on a voluntary basis.
-They are all experienced Bearded Collie owners and willing to help and provide advice for any Bearded Collie-related question.

-We offer a totally confidential rehoming service and support for the dog for the rest of their life. all owners are vetted and follow up checks are done at regular intervals.
+We offer a totally confidential rehoming service and support for the dog for the rest of their life.
+All owners are vetted and follow up checks are done at regular intervals.

 Short term financial support is available to owners to offer support for a variety of emergency situations on a case by case basis on application in writing to the BCC Committee.

-We are not a registered charity as we work under the banner of The KennelClub as part of our commitment as a recognised Club.
+We are not a registered charity as we work under the banner of The Kennel Club as part of our commitment as a recognised breed Club.
 This does mean that we are restricted to pure bred Bearded Collies but willingly help people find the right support for Working Beardies and "Neardies".

 We rely solely on the generous donations of BCC Members, raffles and the sale of home-made dog biscuits at various events.
 All donations go directly to support dogs and owners accessing the scheme and occasionally contributing to supporting health testing initiatives.